 The benefits of using a suppressor cover are numerous.

-First, they provide protection for the user from burns that could occur from handling a hot suppressor.
+First, they protect the user from burns from handling a hot suppressor.

 Secondly, they protect the suppressor from damage caused by dropping, banging, or striking it during everyday use or accidents.